Bali & Lombok, December 2017

 - Monkey Forest: Definitely go see the monkey forest.
 It’s quite a nice experience to walk through and see them wandering around.
 Extra fun if you buy bananas and the monkeys come running for you.
 Warning - don’t hold on to the bananas; those monkeys get violent.
 They are also theives, so keep a hold on any bags, sunglasses, cameras, etc.

 - Nightlife: Laughing Buddha was a nice bar for coacktails and live music.

 - Beaches: Are generally 20-30mins ride on scooter.

 - Nightlife: The Bus Bar organise a weekly party which is small but pretty good.
 When we were there they even had a DJ from Australia playing.
 Milk bar was also good for a drink and live music.

-- Beach Bars: Finns & Potato Head are both great.
+- Beach Bars: Finns and Potato Head are both great.
 Can get busy at both so worth getting their early.

-- Restaurant: Barbecoa & La Favela were both fantastic.
-La Favela has really cool outdoor seating in a courtyard at the back – worth trying to be there.
+- Restaurant: Barbecoa and La Favela were both fantastic.
+La Favela has really cool outdoor seating in a courtyard at the back - worth trying to be there.

 - Nightlife: La Favela turns into a good nightclub after dinner.
 It’s also worth keeping an eye out for posters with one-off nights as Bali is becoming more popular destination for bigger name DJs.

 I enjoyed Bali & Lombok, but couldn’t help but feel our stay here was negatively impacted by the poor weather (rainy season).
 Indonesia is a beautiful place though and it has an endearing quality of warmth and nature that you don’t get in any other countries.

 If you liked this post, you can sign up to get my future essays via email.